momoso7/100-days-of-code/log.md

 **Today's Progress**: Finished the data manipulation with pandas.
 Continue on some basic scripting in javascript.

 **Thoughts**: Yay, I found time to code!
 I try to document the scripting I have made in Codepen.
 Will share the link later.

+### Day 45: 26 December 2020
+**Today's Progress**: Trying to master the methods to join data with pandas.
+Continue basic scripting in javascript.

+**Thoughts**: Some of the basic scripting case were quite difficult.
+For example, the one where we need to test regular expressions from a variable.
+Need to check stack exchange for that one.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)